US to sell tanks, missiles to Taiwan amid tensions with Beijing | DW | 09.07.2019

 US lawmakers have 30 days to raise objections to the sale, but are not expected to oppose it.

-Beijing, which sees the island as a renegade province, already slammed the sale as "extremely sensitive and damaging."
-They also urged Washington to abide by its own "One China" principle, which states that Taiwan is a part of China.
+Beijing, which sees the island as a renegade province, also repeatedly urged Washington to abide by its own "One China" principle, which states that Taiwan is a part of China.

+"Taiwan is an inseparable part of China's territory and nobody should underestimate the Chinese government's and people's firm determination to defend the country's sovereignty and territorial integrity and oppose foreign interference," said Chinese Foreign Ministry spokesman Geng Shuang.

 The capitalist Taiwan has been self-ruled since the end of the Chinese civil war in 1949, which saw the Communist Party take power in mainland China.
 In the following decades, the US openly supported the nationalist Taiwan government, threatening military retaliation against Beijing if its forces invaded the island.